acdemiralp/mpi/readme.md

 ### Usage Notes
 - Define MPI_USE_EXCEPTIONS to check the return values of all viable functions against MPI_SUCCESS and throw an exception otherwise.
+- Define MPI_RELAXED_TRAITS to prevent the library from checking the types of aggregate elements and triggering static asserts for non-aggregates.
 - MPI data types are automatically generated for arithmetic types, enumerations, arrays, tuples, pairs and types which satisfy `std::is_aggregate<T>`.
 - If your type is not one of the above, specialize `template <> struct mpi::type_traits<TYPE> { static data_type get_data_type() { return DATA_TYPE; } };` to enable inference.